moonchildgv/BackupFile-SSD/README.md

 4. Type the command `sudo mkdir /mnt/ssd` and press Enter to create a directory in which to mount your SSD.
 You can choose a different name for the directory if you like.

 5. Type the command `sudo mount /dev/<identifier of your SSD> /mnt/ssd` and press Enter to mount your SSD in the newly created directory.
-Replace '*<your SSD identifier>*' with the identifier you noted in step 3.
+Replace `<your SSD identifier>` with the identifier you noted in step 3.
 Your SSD is now mounted in the /mnt/ssd directory.
 You can access the files on your SSD through this directory.

 6. Now you will have to create a txt file, in the same folder where you save the script, where you can write all the folders you don't want copied to the SSD.